Fuerteventura: Municipalities

-In turn, these municipalities are organised into two associations: the Mancomunidad de Municipios del Centro-Norte de Fuerteventura formed from La Oliva and Puerto del Rosario, and the remaining municipalities make up the Mancomunidad de Municipios del Centro-Sur de Fuerteventura.
+In turn, these municipalities are organised into two associations: the Mancomunidad de Municipios del Centro-Norte de Fuerteventura is formed from La Oliva and Puerto del Rosario, and the remaining municipalities make up the Mancomunidad de Municipios del Centro-Sur de Fuerteventura.

 All municipalities are ruled by a town council, and are members of the FECAM (Federation of Canarian Municipalities).
 They are governed by the basic legislation of the local regime and their respective organic rules.

 About 100 individual settlements are distributed through these municipalities.
-The largest not being municipal seats are Corralejo (in La Oliva; pop.
+The largest non-municipal seats are Corralejo (in La Oliva; pop.
 10,714 in 2023), Morro Jable (in Pájara; pop.
 8,245) Gran Tarajal (in Tuineje; pop.
 7,584), and Costa Calma (in Pájara; pop.
 5,704), all coastal localities of recent development.

 A nearby islet, Islote de Lobos, is close to Corralejo and part of the municipality of La Oliva.